-One day, the ink trail turned west, toward stories and sunsets.
-Charli found a place to settle her pen and she called it Carrot Ranch.
+One day, the ink trail wandered west, and then north to the UP’s Keweenaw, toward stories and copper sunsets.
+Charli found a place to settle her pen, and she called it Carrot Ranch.
 Other word wranglers joined the show.
 That’s the legend, and Charli is sticking to it.
 Rumors that Charli Mills is a country-western singer can easily be dispelled — just ask her to sing.

-Carrot Ranch provides words for people: stories to read, encouragement to practice craft and a commitment to creating community through literature.
+Carrot Ranch provides words for people: stories to read, encouragement to practice craft, and a commitment to creating community through literary art.
 That’s something we can all raise a carrot to.

 « ♦ »

 Introducing the Kid, keeper of Ranch Yarns.
 Author, D. Avery, begins the serial:

 The sky, sun-blistered blue, was punctuated by patient buzzards.
 Heat soaked, every rock and bit of sage shimmered, illusory to their uncertain eyes.
 So when they spotted it, they stared, blinking and unsteady, wondering if it were real.
 They stumbled on.